 where maximal cliques are complete subgraphs (fully interconnected subgraphs) that cannot be extended by adding more nodes (Figure 4A).
 Therefore, maximal cliques can be considered as functional units in a graph.
 We then examined the maximal cliques that contain at least one node that has a direct connection with the hidden nodes (Figure 4B).
 CC and CRF graphs show significantly different number and size of maximal cliques (Figure 4C, 4D), indicating that CRF graphs captures properties that cannot be found in CC graphs.
 The size of CRF maximal cliques is larger than that from Erdos-Renyi random graphs, indicating those structures cannot be considered as random.
 Therefore, maximal cliques can be considered as the most significant for a specific given condition.

+Significant neurons from cortical ensembles are optimal for external stimuli prediction

 Neuronal ensembles identified with CRFs and SVD consist of xxx% and xxx% cells of the total population, separately (Figure 5A, 5B), while they share xxx% cells (Figure 5C).
-In contrast, cells that are highly tuned to a specific orientation of visual stimuli (high OSI) consists of only xxx% of the total population and share only xxx% with CRFs ensembles (Supplementary Figure 5x) indicating that cortical ensembles are not purely orientation selective cells (Carrillo-Reid et al., 2015)(Carrillo-Reid et al., 2015)
+In contrast, cells that are highly tuned to a specific orientation of visual stimuli (high OSI) consists of only xxx% of the total population and share only xxx% with CRFs ensembles (Supplementary Figure 5x) indicating that cortical ensembles are not purely orientation selective cells (Carrillo-Reid et al., 2015)

-Significant neurons from cortical ensembles are optimal for external stimuli prediction

 We then evaluated the identified significant neurons by their performance of predicting external visual stimuli presented to the mice.
 To make predictions with ensemble activity, we calculated the cosine similarity between population vectors (REF) observed in real data compared to population vectors defined by CRFs (Figure 1C).
 Similarity coefficients between CRFs population vectors and real data reproduces presented stimulus (Figure 5F), and is specific to the stimulus activation periods (Figure 5D).
 Prediction statistics show the CRFs defined ensembles have higher prediction accuracy, precision and recall than SVD method (Figure 5G-I), demonstrating that CRF models outperform existing ensemble identification approaches.

 We next investigated whether significant neurons from cortical ensembles identified by CRFs represent the optimal group of neurons for the prediction of presented visual stimuli.
 To do this, we randomly resized identified cortical ensembles adding or removing elements from the significant population (Figure 6 A-D) and examined the prediction performance.
 The similarity between population vectors of resampled ensembles has a maximum value when ensemble size is unchanged (Figure 6A).
 Furthermore, the most significant neurons from cortical ensembles achieve the best accuracy, precision and recall when predicting the presented visual stimuli, compared with resized ensembles (Figure 6B-D).